forrest315/ngx-router-example/README.md

 #### Use API

-There are two api currently: /api and /db, every update(add or del) of mapper will take some time, (the 'NGXR_DB_DELAY' in nginx/Dockerfile) to take effect.
+There are two apis currently: /api and /db, every update(add or del) of mapper will take some time (the 'NGXR_DB_DELAY' in nginx/Dockerfile) to take effect.

 ***/api:***